astrostitch/Poke-Fights/README.md

 The Enemy will attack with a random attack that the pokemon have and it can be used in the level the pokemon is

 [![imagen-2024-11-12-230025441.png](https://i.postimg.cc/Kzf4xnr5/imagen-2024-11-12-230025441.png)](https://postimg.cc/BL8JCPz8)

+### Damage
+The damage will depend on the attack and the type of the pokemon that will receive it

+If the pokemon type is strong against the attack type the attack will receive a penalty of damage, dividing it by 1.25, If the pokemon type is weak afainst the attack type the attack will receive a boos of damage, multiplying it by 1.25

+> image damagge function

 TEXT 2